ewascatalog/ewascatalog2/in-house-ewas/readme.md

 *

-All the ewas are conducted on bluecrystal.
-For alspac data that will need to be extracted using __alspac_data_extraction.R__ where it will be put into the RDSF.
-From there it can be accessed and moved on bluecrystal ready for the EWAS.
-Move the data using __rdsf_move.sh__.
+## Other

+* The ewas for either cohort can be run using __ewas_script.R__, which uses the package [ewaff](https://github.com/perishky/ewaff) for the analyses.
+* Finally the data are formatted for the catalog using __format_for_catalog.R__

+## Issues

+* Directories will need to be updated or code changed when more ARIES timepoints are added (essentially each timepoint will have to be treated as a different cohort with the current code!)
+* There are still some outdated things in the ewas script that only work for ARIES data --> Simple fix
+* The scripts for GEO haven't been tested yet!